The Hidden Blood Sugar Rollercoaster

 • Hormonal imbalance

-• Cardiovascular disease
+• Cardiovascular issues

 • Low GI foods create a slower, steadier rise in blood sugar